-Refer to policy for criteria for full admission to the College.
+Refer to Board Policy 8110 for criteria for full admission to the College.

 Program/Course Admission

 Admission to the college does not guarantee entrance into particular courses or programs of study.
 The college reserves the right to establish selective admission procedures and give preference to residents of Community College District 530.